-(q) Provisions General
+(r) Provisions General

-A provision is recognised when the Company has a present obligation (legal or constructive) as a result of past event and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
+A provision is recognized when the Company has a present obligation (legal or constructive) as a result of past event and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
 Provisions are not discounted to their present value and are determined based on best management estimate required to settle the obligation at each Balance Sheet date.
 These are reviewed at each Balance Sheet date and are adjusted to reflect the current best management estimates.

 Contingent liability

-A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
-A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot be measured reliably.
-The Company does not recognise a contingent liability but discloses its existence in the Standalone Financial Statements.
+A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
+A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognized because it cannot be measured reliably.
+The Company does not recognize a contingent liability but discloses its existence in the Standalone Financial Statements.

-(r) Cash and Cash equivalents
+(s) Cash and Cash equivalents

 Cash and cash equivalents comprise cash at bank, cash in hand and short term investments with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.